How To Grow Moringa: A Step-by-Step Guide

 Moringa creates a taproot.
 Sometimes the top plant may die out due to heat, dry soil, or a change in the environment.
 This does not necessarily mean the plant has died.
 Check the taproot to see if it is still firm.
 If it is, keep it damp with filtered sun.
 Moringa is a very hardy plant and can revive itself given time and good conditions.
 If the taproot is soft, it is dead.
 Moringa will die from root rot, which is from poor draining soil.

 Frost may cause the tree to drop leaves and even die down to the ground.
-Keep damp and warm during the winter months.
+Keep slightly damp and warm during the winter months.
 It will revive in the spring.
 Freezing temperatures or continuous days of frost can kill Moringa.
 If you live in a cold climate, you must keep the plant warm or bring it indoors.

-Moringa Shows Signs of Stress
+Recognizing Signs of Stress in Moringa

+The leaves at the base of the plant will show signs of stress first.
+They may turn pale yellow to white or curl.
+If the plant dies down to the soil, it can still revive itself given time and good conditions.
 Once established, Moringa is drought tolerant.
 It sends a taproot down to the water table.
 You can cut back on watering and only water when the leaves begin to droop.
 That time cycle will vary depending on your climate.

+Please note that this guide is intended to provide general information on growing Moringa.
 You can find more information on growing by following the links below.